 With each repayment, you are effectively reducing the total balance outstanding on the lease.
 At the end of the lease term, you have the option to purchase the vehicle for its residual value, refinance the car, or sell it.

-Generally, leasing a vehicle long term is also more expensive than buying outright once all fees and charges are taken into account.
+Generally, leasing a vehicle long term is also more expensive than buying outright once all fees and charges are considered.

 Verdict for fees and interest: Loan or buy outright